-Built by Chuck Jones and driven by Jack Chrisman.
+Built by Kent Fuller with a body by Wayne Ewing, it was owned by Chuck Jones and driven by Jack Chrisman.
 Later sold to Bill Mann.
 Lastly run by Hammel-Cullinan & Mulvey from Lancaster, California.

 Des Moines, Iowa.
 He ran a single Harley-Davidson engine in 1960, clocking about 100 mph in 14 seconds.
 He made it a dual-engine H-D dragster in 1961, improving his times to 115 mph in 12.8 seconds.

 Altadena, California.
 Holly Hedrich and Bob McClure.
 392 c.i.
 Chrysler A/MR. 158 mph in B/MR using a 331 c.i.
 Chrysler.